cos316/COS316-Public/assignments/GITHUB.md

 #### Syncing your repository with Vagrant

-Once you have the assignment code downloaded to your machine, you will need to make it accessible from within your Vagrant VM.
+If you are using Vagrant for your assignment, you will need to make the downloaded assignment code accessible from within your Vagrant VM.

 To do this, you will need to uncomment a line in your Vagrantfile.
 Find the section in your Vagrantfile marked *Synced Assignment Directories*, and replace